OutdatedVersion/the-button/README.md

 - `crossbuild-essential-armhf` apt package
   - This is included in the default repository, at least on Ubuntu

 Now you may run `make build`.
 Look in `build` for the server binary.
+You may run that on any ARM system with the strip connected; setup of the strip is beyond this overview.

 _Note:_ There are some artifacts around the system after building.. cleanup using `make cleanNative`